caiks/WBOT02/README.md

 Another problem is the inherent limit to *model* growth of a passive observer.
 While the wotbot can direct its gaze it is not in control of the *events* available to it and so does not grow more than expected.
 Before *history* overflow, *fud* growth per *event* per threshold is limited to a theoretical maximum of around two; *model* growth per second is also limited by the rate at which *events* are obtained.
 Scanning modes have good *fud* growth but the compute requirements reduce *model* growth per second.
 In overflow we have seen above that actual-potential *likelihood* modes tend to be below the theoretical growth rates as *events* roll off.
 Using active *size* rather than accumulated *size* pushes the rate a little above the expected overflow rate, but not enough to prevent negligible rates after a few multiples of overflow.
 The way to overcome this limitation is to have more control over the environment.
 An infant, for example, has more agency and can vary the amount of attention given to a toy.
 Thus a small number of *slices* will receive a concentrated sequence of similar *events* repeatedly passing the threshold for *induction* in a short time.
 So an agent can overcome the overflow problem with 'burstiness'.
 Perhaps initially unusual *slices* attract attention (or fear) and then the momentum of *event* acquistion (possibly at a safe distance) carries the *slice* from negative *likelihood* through the zero *likelihood* doldrums into positive *likelihood* and then past the induce threshold.
 In this way, even with limited *history size* and compute resources, *models* could grow at reasonable rates indefinitely, given a suitably rich environment.
 We will have to give the wotbot locomotion and manipulation eventually.
 Patient watching of videos, especially the non-natural productions of Film Noir Hollywood, can only take us so far.

-So, while scanning single *level models* has brought us almost to qualitative features with moderate compute, we will focus on using *slice* topologies in multi-modal *multi-level models* with a view ultimately to an embodied wotbot that can interact with its environment.
+So, while scanning single *level models* has brought us almost to qualitative features with moderate compute, we will focus on using *slice* topologies in multi-modal and temporal *multi-level models* with a view ultimately to an embodied wotbot that can interact with its environment and other agents.

 TODO

 future developments -

+Do random covered offset/scale plus local scan.
+Then add topology search.
+Then 2 level with central underlying local scan and 2 level scan local scan for reference.

 See if optical illusions can give us a clue about the substrate. https://www.rd.com/article/optical-illusions/ It seems that many of the illusions are to do with perspective and judging scale.
 Others are to do with images typically seen when objects are moving (dynamic gradient).
 Others are to do with judging brightness (spatial gradient).
 Others to do with judging angles and parallelism.
 It seems that the large scale peripheral model makes approximations that the small scale foveal model doesn't leading to inconsistencies as the focus saccades.